Sakya Town and Monastery

 History of Sakya monastery and Sakyapa Order

 During the rule of Mongolian Kublai Khan in the 13th century, Sakya abbot became the ruler of Tibet.
-For the first time in the history of Tibet, religious leader became the head of the government.
+For the first time in the history of Tibet, the religious leader became the head of the government.
 Subsequently, Sakya town served as the capital of Tibet from 1268 to 1354.

 Kön Könchog Gyelpo (1034-1102) founded Sakya monastery in 1073.
 The first building was the Gorum Temple on the Northside on the hillside.
-Sakya in Tibetan means “pale soil” and monastery received its name because of the surrounding rocky mountains.
+Sakya in Tibetan means “pale soil” and the monastery received its name because of the surrounding rocky mountains.

 What to see in Sakya